Gauge structure of Yang-Mills theories with extra dimensions: Yang-Mills theories with extra dimensions

-The map given in (\ref{MF1}) accommodates representations of ${\rm SO}(1,3+n)$ into representations of the groups ${\rm SO}(1,3)$ and ${\rm SO}(n)$.
+The map given in Eq.~(\ref{MF1}) accommodates representations of ${\rm SO}(1,3+n)$ into representations of the groups ${\rm SO}(1,3)$ and ${\rm SO}(n)$.
 However, to move completely from the extended symmetry to the standard one, we need to remove any dependence on the $\bar x$ coordinates from the theory.
 This step is nontrivial because, in the original theory, these coordinates play the role of labels that count degrees of freedom.
-In other words, we need to define another canonical map that allows us to remove any manifest dynamical role of the ${\rm ISO}(n)$ subgroup.
+In other words, we need to define another canonical map that allows us to hide any manifest dynamical role of the ${\rm ISO}(n)$ subgroup.
 To do this, assume that some compactification procedure on the ${\cal N}^n$ submanifold has been carried out, and let $\{ f^{(\underline{m})}(\bar x)\}$ be a complete set of orthogonal functions defined on the compact manifold.
-Then, the fields appearing in~(\ref{MF1}) and the gauge parameters, $\alpha^a(x,\bar x)$, can be decomposed in this basis through a general Fourier series as follows:
+Then, the fields appearing in Eq.~(\ref{MF1}) and the gauge parameters, $\alpha^a(x,\bar x)$, can be decomposed in this basis as follows: